This is an excerpt from our Ultimate Guide to Deskless Employee Communication.

 An internal communications tool is a method, product, or software that you use to send and receive messages to and from your team.
 Many companies use email, but we’ve seen everything from low-tech solutions like bulletin boards and posters to high-end digital communications platforms.
 The tools you use should make your communication strategy more effective and streamlined.
 And the only way to truly gauge its effectiveness is by questioning your assumptions.

-For a worksheet to help you assess your communication tools (and track your full audit start to finish!) download our Ultimate Guide to Deskless Employee Communication.
+For a worksheet to help you assess your communication tools (and track your full audit start to finish!) get our free Internal Communications Audit Worksheet!

 4. Analyze the intel